The African American Initiative

-Summer Math Academies: The math academies offer a free-of-cost, six-week mathematics instruction for seventh and eighth grade students.
-The academies are provided by the CSU in coordination with African American churches in the East Bay and Los Angeles areas.
-Through the academies, students deepen their knowledge of mathematics and become aware of the fields of science, technology, engineering and mathematics (STEM disciplines).
+Summer Algebra Institute: The Summer Algebra Institute offers a free-of-cost, six-week mathematics instruction for seventh and eighth grade students.
+The institute is provided by the CSU in coordination with African American churches in the East Bay and Los Angeles areas.
+Through the institute, students deepen their knowledge of mathematics and become aware of the fields of science, technology, engineering and mathematics (STEM disciplines).
 View Locations »

 CSU Counselor Conferences: As an expansion to the Train-the-Trainers workshops, the CSU welcomes and encourages church education advisers to attend the annual CSU Fall Counselor Conference.